IISH/slideshow/README.md

 - classpath:/config
 - file:
 - file:config/

 If the configuration file is placed somewhere else, the location can be specified using the argument *--spring.config.location=/location/of/config/files* or the environment variable *SPRING_CONFIG_LOCATION*.

-There is a sample configuration file, *application-example.properties*, located in the *classpath:/config* folder.
+There is a sample configuration file, *application-example.yaml*, located in the *classpath:/config* folder.

 ### Minimal requirements
 The slideshow application currently requires the following: